cse-labs/kubernetes-in-codespaces/README.md

 ## Notes for the Hands-on Lab

-We have over 250 registrations!!!
+We have over 300 people registered!!!

 Please mute your Teams client unless you're asking a question.